unchartedsoftware/aperture-tiles/docs/src/docs/development/configuration/readme.md

 Once you have finished configuring the map and layer properties, copy the `/new-project/` folder to your Apache Tomcat or Jetty server.

-Access the `/new-project/` directory on the server from any web browser to to view your custom Aperture Tiles visual analytic.
+Access the `/new-project/` directory on the server from any web browser to view your custom Aperture Tiles visual analytic.

 ## Next Steps